ConfederacyOfGaia/Gaia/dms-guide.md

 - Orcs are a civilized race, but very little is known about them in the former Zephyran Empire.
 - Unlike in other settings, orcs are not uncivilized brutes, but instead a race like any other on Enda.
-- Orcs have grey skin, dark hair, and dark eyes, are the same size as humans, and have the same lifespans.
+- Orcs have greenish-grey skin, dark hair (black, very dark green, rarely very dark red), dark eyes, are the same size as elves, and have the same lifespans as humans.
+They have small fangs protuding from the bottom of their mouths.
+Larger fangs are a sign of masculinity, and smaller fangs are a sign of femininity.
 - Orcs have a strong affinity for magic, though [their magic](#orcish-runic-magic) predates the arcane magic of the Great Dragons.
 - They might become available as a PC race.
   - ASIs: Con, Int, Other